ayush2002-de/piepay/Readme.md

-# PiePay Backend Take-Home Assignment (ES6 Version)
+# PiePay Backend

-This repository contains the solution for the PiePay backend take-home assignment.
+This repository contains the solution for the PiePay backend .
 The project is a Node.js application built with Express.js and MongoDB that provides an API for processing and analyzing Flipkart payment offers.
-This version is updated to use modern ES6 syntax and best practices.

 ## Table of Contents
 - [Project Structure](#project-structure)